Young Adult Leadership Committee

 We host over a hundred events every year.
 How do we do it?
 Who comes up with all the ideas?
 The answer is the Young Adult Leadership Committee (YALC).
 These dedicated young adult volunteers are the brains and brawn behind our programs and events.
 They comprise a sample of our Young Adult Community: they’re in their 20s and 30s, and they’re awesome!

 Alexis Sclamberg (Co-Chair)

-Alexis grew up across the bay in Piedmont, and is excited to be back in the Bay Area and part of YALC.
-Alexis has served as a leader in her Jewish community throughout her life--from serving as a counselor for local Hebrew High retreats and chairing a Jewish teen seminar in Mendeleev, Russia when she was in high school to serving on the Executive Board of her Hillel at UC Santa Barbara and the Jewish Graduate Student Network in Philadelphia, when she attended the University of Pennsylvania Law School.
-A California attorney by trade, Alexis is a personal development writer, speaker and media personality.
-Alexis is at work on her first book, and contributes personal essays to publications including Forbes.com and Cosmopolitan magazine, blogs for The Huffington Post, and writes an advice column with her family in the J. Alexis is a cast member of the upcoming Oprah Winfrey Network television show, One, and makes regular appearances on local and national radio, including NPR.
-She is also a national speaker and workshop leader.
+Alexis grew up across the bay in Piedmont.
+She has served as a leader in her Jewish community throughout her life--from working as a counselor for local Hebrew High retreats and chairing a Jewish teen seminar in Mendeleev, Russia when she was in high school to serving on the Executive Board of her Hillel at UC Santa Barbara and the Jewish Graduate Student Network in Philadelphia, when she attended the University of Pennsylvania Law School.
+A California attorney by trade, Alexis is the co-founder of Elevate Gen Y, a company she started with her mom.
+They produce events for women in their 20s and 30s focused on personal and professional development, health and wellness, and philanthropy.
+Elevate offers participants a truly integrative vehicle to access their vision, embrace their vitality, stand in their aligned and vibrant power, and the impetus to give back.
 Alexis loves connecting with people and being a part of a strong Jewish community.
-She loves the warm, welcoming Emanu-El family.
+She is so grateful to be a part of the warm and welcoming Emanu-El family.